psyomn/afile/README.md

 # afile

+## Read this first

+This doesn't work and it's a proof of concept for now.
+I have something else in mind, but due to the lack of code generation capabilities of Ada, I have to think of work arounds (though I believe there exists a generator tool, provided byt he GNAT extensions).
+More on this in the future.

+## Description

 Afile is `file` written in Ada.
 It just looks at file headers in the hopes of detecting signatures (magic numbers).
 The current implementation is a little naive and ugly, but I plan to reiterate